 For example, Reltio Connected Customer 360, a true cloud-native SaaS platform leverages managed services to deliver high business agility.
 Reltio is able to deliver a highly reliable and efficient service to its customers because of its partnership with cloud providers like AWS and GCP.
 Reltio takes advantage of managed services like AWS DynamoDB, Google BigTable, and Google BigQuery.
 AWS and GCP heavily invest in the development of these services ensuring that automatic upgrades of infrastructure and services occur regularly and without impact on customers.

-With multi-model support, you can easily onboard diverse data and efficiently handle both analytical as well as operational use cases.
+With multi-model support, you can easily onboard diverse data sources from multiple systems and efficiently handle both analytical as well as operational use cases.
 Operational use cases are run through a dedicated search service purpose-built to provide results with low latency.
 Analytic use cases, on the other hand, are run through Reltio Data Science or Reltio Analytics and use technologies like Spark, Qubole, S3, GCS, and BigQuery.
 Purpose-driven services with storage layers built to accommodate access patterns ensure rapid response to changing business requirements.

 Taking advantage of autoscaling, Reltio effortlessly scales to manage demand spikes at business speed for responsive businesses.
-The ability to provide large volumes of trusted data at scale to downstream systems for real-time decisions makes a true cloud-native responsive data management platform an obvious choice for business agility.
+The ability to provide large volumes of trusted and critical data at scale to downstream systems for real-time decisions makes a true cloud-native responsive data management platform an obvious choice for business agility.